Artiprocher/sd-webui-fastblend/README.md

-# Fastblend: a Model-Free Algorithm That Can Make Your Video Smooth
+# FastBlend: a Model-Free Algorithm That Can Make Your Video Smooth

 This is a model-free algorithm that can make your video smooth.
 You can remove the flicker in your video, or render a fluent video using a series of keyframes.